HL7/cql/input/pages/06-translationsemantics.md

 [[disable-list-promotion-and-demotion]]
 ==== Disable List Promotion and Demotion

 List promotion and demotion are a special case of implicit conversions and enable list-valued expressions to be passed to singleton parameters (by invoking the [.kw]#singleton from# operator) and vice-versa (by invoking the [.id]#ToList# function).
 These conversions are useful for writing expressions against models with deeply nested hierarchies and variable cardinality elements, but can sometimes result in surprising overload selections and conversion choices.
 As a result, implementations may choose to enable or disable this language feature using the _disable-list-promotion_ and _disable-list-demotion_ options.
-For a more detailed discussion, see link:03-developersguide.html#promotion-and-demotion[List Promotion and Demotion].
+For a more detailed discussion, see [List Promotion and Demotion](03-developersguide.html#promotion-and-demotion).

 [[disable-list-traversal]]
 ==== Disable List Traversal

 In addition to list promotion and demotion, CQL allows for paths to be traversed through list-valued elements.
 Again, this is useful when writing expressions against models with variable cardinality elements, and can be disabled with the _disable-list-traversal_ option.
-For a more detailed discussion, see link:03-developersguide.html#path-traversal[Path Traversal].
+For a more detailed discussion, see [Path Traversal](03-developersguide.html#path-traversal).

 [[disable-method-invocation]]
 ==== Disable Method Invocation

 To support FHIRPath as the base expression language for CQL, beginning with 1.3, the option to allow functions to be invoked using method-style invocation was introduced.
 This feature can be disabled using the _disable-method-invocation_ option.
-For a more complete discussion, see link:03-developersguide.html#method-invocation[Method Invocation].
+For a more complete discussion, see [Method Invocation](03-developersguide.html#method-invocation).

 [.note-warning]
 ____
-Note that with the introduction of link:03-developersguide.html#fluent-functions[Fluent Functions] in 1.5, using this option effectively disables fluent functions as well.
+Note that with the introduction of [Fluent Functions](03-developersguide.html#fluent-functions) in 1.5, using this option effectively disables fluent functions as well.
 ____

 [[require-from-keyword]]
 ==== Require From Keyword

 To encourage consistent use of the [.kw]#from# keyword to being queries, implementations may provide support for the _require-from-keyword_ option.
-See link:03-developersguide.html#query-syntax-options[Query Syntax Options] for more discussion.
+See [Query Syntax Options](03-developersguide.html#query-syntax-options) for more discussion.

 [[elm-to-cql]]
 == ELM-to-CQL